Rubber Sword Apologetics

 I thank you for your kindness both in your blame and in your praise for my book.

 Later, St. Thomas Aquinas wrote critically of an ontological argument.
-Even later, C. S. Lewis criticized ontological arguments in his work, “Anselm and Actuality.”
+18th C. philosopher Immanuel Kant refuted it, and more recently philosopher David Lewis criticized ontological arguments in his work, “Anselm and Actuality.”

 It’s okay to be critical of arguments that don’t really work.